guiyep/react-select-virtualized/README.md

 - upgrade alpha version.
 DONE
 - review all the TODOs.
 DONE
 - review support to all the react-select props.
 Should all work but multi-val.

+  <----- FIRST RELEASE ---->
+I have decided to work in the filter on the infinite loader after the release.
+I tried but the results where not the expected one i wanted.
+  <-------------------------->

 - filtering data on infinite loader, performance degradation start after 30000 elements we need to filter only first batch size so we don't see any
-  <----- FIRST RELEASE ---->
 - add multi value support
 - add testing so we do not only relay on storybook
 - remove react-hover-observer and do it ourselves so we do not have one more peer dep.
 Leave this till the end.